1engels/ION_Mail/README.md

 SAMPLE
 ======

-Convert mail.py to mail.exe using py2exe
+(You can convert mail.py to mail.exe using py2exe)

 Put the 4 files into this directory: C:/ION_Mail

-Configure m_serverconfig.txt with your server data and leave GMT-5
+Configure m_serverconfig.txt with your server data and leave GMT 0 (Clock module sends local time)

-Also Launching module with Run Command setup variable: c:\ION_Mail\mail.exe 1 1381674592
+Also Launching module with Run Command setup variable:

+python C:/ION_Mail/mail.py 1 1381674592

 Run it!
 You'll get an mail saying: